peterrod54/Compliance/README.md

 Launch **_VCS-Scanner.exe_**

 Two things to keep in mind to successfully launch app:
-    + 1. Internet access is required.
+    +Internet access is required.
-    + 2. Launching the executable requires elevated permissions.
+    +Launching the executable requires elevated permissions.

 # Final Thought